Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Characteristic At Least 5

 Now let $a=2$, so that $H=\PSL_2(49)$, and recall that $L\leq H$ is a copy of $\PSL_2(7)$.
-At the start of this proof we gave the conspicuous sets of composition factors for $\Vmin\downarrow_L$, and from Lemmas \ref{lem:sl27restriction} and \ref{lem:cohomologysimple} we see that the only simple modules for $H$ with non-trivial $1$-cohomology have dimension $12$ and restrict to $L$ as $7\oplus 5$, and only the trivial module for $H$ restricts to $L$ with more $1$s than $3$s.
-These two facts mean that if $\Vmin\downarrow_L$ has factors the first, third, fifth and seventh cases then $\Vmin\downarrow_H$ has trivial composition factors, and these are summands except for the fifth case, and there we have at least four trivials and at most two $12$s, so pressure at most $-2$.
-The fourth case cannot occur, as we proved, so $\Vmin\downarrow_L$ has factors either $5^2,3^{14},1^4$, and $\Vmin\downarrow_H$ can have no trivial factors else it has a trivial summand, or $7^4,5^2,3^6$.
+At the start of this proof we gave the conspicuous sets of composition factors for $M(E_7)\downarrow_L$, and from Lemmas \ref{lem:cohomologysimple} and \ref{lem:sl27restriction} we see that the only simple modules for $H$ with non-trivial $1$-cohomology have dimension $12$ and restrict to $L$ as $7\oplus 5$, and only the trivial module for $H$ restricts to $L$ with more $1$s than $3$s.
+These two facts mean that if $M(E_7)\downarrow_L$ has factors the first, third, fifth and seventh cases then $M(E_7)\downarrow_H$ has trivial composition factors, and these are summands except for the fifth case, and there we have at least four trivials and at most two $12$s, so pressure at most $-2$.
+We proved for $a=1$ that the fourth case for $M(E_7)\downarrow_L$ does not occur, so $M(E_7)\downarrow_L$ has factors either $5^2,3^{14},1^4$ or $7^4,5^2,3^6$.

-In the case of $5^2,3^{14},1^4$, from Lemma \ref{lem:sl27restriction}, apart from $3$, there are no simple modules for $H$ whose restriction to $L$ has more $3$s than other factors, and the composition factors of $\Vmin\downarrow_H$ have dimensions $1$, $3$, $4$, $5$, $8$ and $9$.
-In particular, this means that $\Vmin\downarrow_H$ has at least eight $3$-dimensional composition factors.
+In the case of $5^2,3^{14},1^4$, from Lemma \ref{lem:sl27restriction}, apart from $3$, there are no simple modules for $H$ whose restriction to $L$ has more $3$s than other factors, and the composition factors of $M(E_7)\downarrow_H$ have dimensions $1$, $3$, $4$, $5$, $8$ and $9$.
+In particular, this means that $M(E_7)\downarrow_H$ has at least eight $3$-dimensional composition factors.
 By Lemma \ref{lem:psl249smallmodules}, of these modules only $8$s can have an extension with $3$s, with there being at most two of those, so the $3$-pressure is at least $6$.
-This means that $\Vmin\downarrow_H$ has at least four $3$-dimensional summands, so the action of the unipotent element $u$ on $\Vmin$ has at least four Jordan blocks of size $3$.
-There are no non-generic unipotent classes with this property, as we saw in the list at the start of this section, and so $H$ is a blueprint for $\Vmin$.
+This means that $M(E_7)\downarrow_H$ has at least four $3$-dimensional summands, so the action of the unipotent element $u$ on $M(E_7)$ has at least four Jordan blocks of size $3$.
+There are no non-generic unipotent classes with this property, as we saw in the list at the start of this section, and so $H$ is a blueprint for $M(E_7)$.